dsccommunity/dsccommunity.org/content/community_calls/next_call.en.md

 - Demo of automation as introduced during last call

+- Share results of DSC survey

+- More maintainers for the DSC resources needed?

 - Feel free to send a PR to this file if there's something you'd like to add to the agenda